Short Course CPD by Online Distance Learning

-CPD Short Courses (10 credit and 20 credit) run for six months at a time.
+CPD Short Courses (10 credit and 20 credit) run for up to six months at a time.

 Once registered on the Short Course, you will be introduced to your Tutor and be able to access dedicated online support areas on our VLE (Virtual Learning Environment).
 In the VLE you will be able to access the Short Course and download its specially designed learning resources.
 You will also have access to study skills advice and support, plus a vast range of University online resources*.

-You choose your own study schedule to complete the course, within the six months allowed.
+You choose your own study schedule to complete the course, within the months allowed.

 For example, this means that you can study a 10 credit module in 6 weeks (approx. 16 hours a week study time) or 6 months (approx. 3 hours a week study time).